NicolaiGoon/CIDOC-QA-BENCHMARK/README.md

 # CIDOC-QA Evaluation Benchmark

 This page contains the evaluation collection for Question Answering over CIDOC-CRM.
-In particular 10,000 questions are provided based on 20 query templates (of different radius or depths), which were produced by using the  Smithsonian American Art Museum (SAAM) KG.
+In particular 10,000 questions are provided based on 20 query templates (of different radius or depth), which were produced by using the  Smithsonian American Art Museum (SAAM) KG.
 In particular, there are 5,000 single-entity factoid questions, 2,500 comparative and 2,500 confirmation questions.